Princemann56/Code-It/README.md

 - Use the search bar to input your coding problem queries.
 - Browse through the search results to find relevant coding problems.

+## Future scope
+- We can add a cache layer before the user query hits the server to reduce the response time.
+- We can look into something known as Sharding (DBMS Concept) which allows us to perform searches over different sets of data concurrently.
+- In future we can add a feature to add new questions to our database and then in order to update the indexes (TF-IDF values) we can run a Cron Job which runs every 24 hours to produce the updated index files.

 ## Contribution Guidelines
 I welcome contributions to Code-It!
 If you have any ideas, feel free to fork the repository and submit a pull request.
 Please make sure your contributions align with the project's goals and follow the established coding standards.